U.S. flag

 Public Health Impact of Obesity

-1. Life expectancy: Obesity, the modern lifestyle disease, not only cause serious illness but also substantially decreases the average public life expectancy.
-Obesity in adulthood is a strong predictor of early death.
-Framingham Heart Study, a prospective cohort study, revealed that adults who were obese at 40 years lost 6 to 7 years of expected life.
-However, in obese people who smoked, the years of life lost almost doubled.[6]
+• Life expectancy: Obesity causes serious illness and decreases the average life expectancy.
+Adult obesity strongly predicts early death.
+The Framingham Heart Study, a prospective cohort study, revealed that adults who were obese at 40 years lost 6 to 7 years of their expected lifespan.
+However, in obese people who smoked, the years of life lost almost doubled.[7][8]

-2. Quality of life: Obesity affects both the physical and psychosocial aspects of quality of life, more significant among morbidly obese individuals.
-The self-perceived Health-related quality of life (HRQL) among obese individuals worsens with increasing BMI.
-The effect of obesity on HRQL is assessed most frequently by SF-36 (Short-Form Health Survey), comprising 36 questions covering eight domains including physical functioning, physical role limitations due to physical health problems, social functioning, bodily pain, general mental well being, emotional role limitations, energy, and general health perceptions.[7][8][9]
-The risk of suffering from any chronic medical condition is almost doubled in morbid obesity compared to overweight individuals.[10]
-Obesity causes a substantial psychological burden exacerbated by the public's marked preoccupation with thinness.
-Sullivan et al. reported more significant psychosocial consequences in obese women when compared to obese men.[11]
+• Quality of life: Obesity affects both the physical and psychosocial aspects of quality of life, even more significantly in individuals with class 3 obesity.
+The subjective Health-related quality of life (HRQL) assessment among individuals with obesity worsens with increasing body mass index (BMI).
+The effect of obesity on HRQL is assessed most often by the Short-Form Health Survey, comprising 36 questions covering 8 domains, including physical functioning, physical limitations in daily activities, social functioning, bodily pain, general mental well-being, limitations due to emotional problems, energy levels and fatigue, and overall perception of health.[9][10]
+The risk of a chronic medical condition nearly doubles in people with class 3 obesity compared to individuals with overweight.[11]
+Obesity causes a substantial psychological burden exacerbated by society's preoccupation with thinness.
+Sullivan et al reported more significant psychosocial consequences in women with obesity than in men.[12]

-3. Prevalence of obesity-associated diseases: The individuals who are obese in their childhood tend to remain obese in adulthood and prone to high risk for Obesity-related non-communicable diseases (OR-NCD) at a younger age.[12]
-Obesity-related non-communicable diseases, including type 2 diabetes, coronary heart disease, stroke, cancer, asthma, and chronic obstructive pulmonary disease, have increased worldwide.
-These non-communicable diseases are primary targets for global disease prevention by WHO.[13]
-Compared with their normal-weight peers, severely obese individuals lose about eight disease-free years, and mildly obese individuals lose about four disease-free years.[14]
+• Prevalence of obesity-associated diseases: Individuals who are obese in childhood tend to remain obese in adulthood and are prone to OR-NCDs at a younger age.[13]
+These include type 2 diabetes, coronary artery disease, stroke, cancer, asthma, and chronic obstructive pulmonary disease, which have increased worldwide along with the prevalence of obesity.
+These conditions are the primary targets of the World Health Organization (WHO) global disease prevention.[14]
+Compared with their healthy-weight peers, individuals with class 2 obesity lose about 8 disease-free years of life, and those with class 1 obesity lose about 4 disease-free years.[15]

-4. Employment: Obesity is one of the leading reasons for discrimination in the hiring process for employment, more noticed among obese females than obese males.[15]
-Obesity can cause reduced employment and an increase in self-reported work limitations compared to normal-weight individuals.[16]
+• Employment: Obesity is one of the leading reasons for discrimination in the hiring process, more among women than men.[16]
+Obesity can lead to underemployment and an increase in self-reported work limitations compared to healthy-weight individuals.[17]

-5. Economic impact: Obesity is estimated to account for more than 20% of all annual health care expenditures in the United States.[17]
-The medical costs are 30% to 40% higher among obese individuals than their normal-weight peers, double the increase attributable to smoking.[18]
-The direct costs of obesity are attributed to the amount spent on diagnosing and treating obesity and obesity-related chronic comorbid conditions such as cardiovascular disease and type 2 diabetes.
-Indirect costs are attributed to the lost wages secondary to illness and premature death, elevated costs paid for disability and insurance claims, and decreased productivity at work.
+• Economic impact: Obesity and its complications account for greater than 20% of annual healthcare expenditures in the United States.[18][19]
+Medical costs are 30% to 40% higher among individuals with obesity than their healthy-weight peers, double the increase attributable to smoking.[20]
+The direct costs of obesity include spending on diagnosing and treating obesity and obesity-related chronic comorbid conditions, eg, cardiovascular disease and type 2 diabetes.
+Indirect costs arise from lost wages due to illness and premature death, higher expenses for disability and insurance claims, and reduced productivity at work.

 Clinical Significance